ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/BLE.md

 You can build a BLE application using Mbed OS, `BLE_API` and a controller-specific Bluetooth stack together with some bridge software to adapt it to `BLE_API`:

 - `BLE_API` as described above.
-- The bridge software is specific to each vendor’s platform.
+- The bridge software is specific to each vendor’s board.
 It provides the instantiations for the interfaces `BLE_API` offers and helps drive the underlying controller and Bluetooth stack.
 - The Bluetooth stack implements the Bluetooth protocol and is specific to the controller, so a vendor using different controllers may provide different stacks.

 ## Inside `BLE_API`